tomas-fryza/vhdl-course/Labs/04-segment/README.md

     -- Turn LED(4) on if input value is equal to 0, ie "0000"
     -- WRITE YOUR CODE HERE

-    -- Turn LED(5) on if input value is greater than "1001" -- WRITE YOUR CODE HERE
+    -- Turn LED(5) on if input value is greater than "1001", ie 9
+    -- WRITE YOUR CODE HERE

     -- Turn LED(6) on if input value is odd, ie 1, 3, 5, ...